kushagra765/conf2c/README.md

 A C program to convert .config to a C header file.

 ## What does conf2c do?
 conf2c converts .config to a C header file.
-See the conversion below. <br/><br/>
+See the example below.<br/><br/>
 If the file `.config` has:<br/>
 ```
  CONFIG_DEVFS=n